w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 # Data mesh

-Distributed data architecture under centralized governance and standardization for interoperability, enabled by a shared and harmonized self-serve data infrastructure
+Distributed data architecture under centralized governance for interoperability, enabled by a shared and harmonized self-serve data infrastructure

 - *Domain-oriented decentralized data ownership*
   - Decentralization and distribution of responsibility to people who are closest to the data, to support continuous change and scalability
-  - Each domain exposes its own op/analytical APIs
+  - Each domain exposes its own operational/analytical APIs
 - **Data as a product** (_quantum_)
   - Products must be discoverable, addressable, trustworthy, self-describing, and secure
 - *Self-serve data infrastructure as a platform*